PEAT Think Tank

-In December 2014, PEAT convened a landmark invitation-only forum of technology leaders, advocacy groups, and government entities to discuss issues, potential collaborations, and solutions surrounding the topic of accessible workplace technology.
+This forum of technology leaders, advocacy groups, and government entities meets regularly to discuss issues, potential collaborations, and solutions surrounding the topic of accessible workplace technology.

-PEAT’s Think Tank has met regularly in subsequent years in both in-person and virtual spheres.
-It has created a tangible space for diverse entities, both public and private, to collaborate in identifying problems and potential solutions related to ensuring people with disabilities can use new and existing technologies.
+The PEAT Think Tank provides a tangible space for diverse entities, both public and private, to collaborate in identifying problems and potential solutions related to ensuring people with disabilities can use new and existing technologies.
 These thought leaders provide essential feedback and direction to keep PEAT’s work relevant and cutting edge.
 The participants have lauded the uniqueness of the space, which brings together many disparate entities to meet outside of their normally siloed spheres.

 Members have included: